 Questions lead to adventures and adventures lead to new discoveries.

 When a respected scientific institution presents an artistic concept as a definitive historical answer, it serves only to dissuade other people from questing for real answers to this, and other unanswered historic mysteries.
 If I had walked into the British Museum and seen Drescher's map, I would never have asked the questions required to have unearthed the following discovery, which gives us a unique insight into the lives of a the men who built Britain.

 DECODING THE LOST SYMBOLS

 From the eleventh century highly skilled European stonemasons began travelling in the UK to work on the many castle, church, cathedral, abbey and palace building projects.
 Over the next six centuries master masons developed oral and demonstrative systems of teaching their highly valued trade secrets to apprentice stonemasons.

-We cannot begin to conceive how expanded these mens memories were to have retained the hundreds of geometrical, geological and mechanical principals associated with working with stone.
+We cannot begin to conceive how expanded these men's memories were to have retained the thousands of geometrical, geological and mechanical principals associated with working with stone.

 As we learned earlier, every stonemason had a unique sign, letters or a monogram which they carved onto their finished stones and structures.
 At the end of a workweek stonemasons presented their stone-mark to the quarry master and received wages according to the number of dressed stones they had produced.
 This was the birth of Piecework.